arealuser/bmcdata/README.md

 4. Jenkins: Replay the actual build history extracted from the Apache Software Foundation's Jenkins server (ci-builds.apache.org).
 The detailed events log is in the file `assets/apache.out.csv`.
 5. Synthetic: A random load, the events log is in the file `assets/event-gen.csv`.
 6. SPECInt2006: Run the well-known benchmark SPEC 2006, the results and perf outputs is in directory `assets/spec`.
+7. Google-v1: Google cluster replay (https://github.com/google/cluster-data), see `testgoogle.py` and `testscript.google.sh`.
-7. Idle: No critical tasks.
+8. Idle: No critical tasks.

 **TEAP**

 Our ongoing research, not yet published, enables software-hardware collaborative resource provisioning.
-The genetic algorithm, along with a greedy algorithm for comparison, is located in `scripts/algorithms.py`.
+The genetic algorithm, along with a greedy algorithm for comparison, is located in `scripts/controller/algorithms.py`.
+The models implementation are in `scripts/controller/`.

 **FAN Mode**